-If at any point you have any financial difficulties please discuss the matter immediately with the Senior Art School Administrator.
+If at any point you have any financial difficulties please discuss the matter immediately with one of the Art School's office team.

 All students must clear their debts before the end of the year.

 No student will be assessed while owing funds to the Art School.
 Without assessment you cannot be awarded your qualification.